sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ## Evil Performance Testing

 * The **closed workload model** is affected by **coordinated omission**
-  * JMeter worker threads were blocked by the SUT
+  * JMeter worker threads were stalled by the SUT
 * The **99th percentile response time chart** is misleading
     * Omitting the **long runners** and **outliers**
     * Dropped the maximum response time data